 Today, Flanner House continues its mission of service and self-help through senior citizen services, assistance programs for those in financial need, the Food Justice program, which includes the F.E.E.D. program and the Flanner Farm.
 When Cleo’s Bodega & Café opened, it became the first retail food outlet in the neighborhood where guests could sit down and eat inside in decades.

+Connection is everything.
+Keep up on the latest events, program development and happenings at Flanner House.
 We are an organization for the community, and you are part of that community.
 Get involved and stay in the know.

 our Partners